Barry8197/UV-Sintec/README.md

 Contains the files required to build a Database in Postgresql for the Beam Profile of an LED.
 Consists of three main python modules called "Table_Create.py" , "Database_Update.py" and "LEDSweep.py".

+This folder also contains the python modules "Cosine_Power_Model.py" and "Gaussian_Power_Model.py".
+These files are imported into the "LEDSweep.py" and are included this folder to simplify the importing of the modules.
+They are discussed to a greater extent below under the Sintec-Model heading.

 ### Table_Create.py

 When executed this module will create a Table called "LED_Data" in the LED database for the postgres user.
 If the table already exists no new table will be created and the original table will not be affected.